abew16/TF/README.md

     # print (df_400_pvyt.anova1way('Income_Value','Education'))

 ###Conclusion:
 According to the hypothesis test, only a doctorate and a professional degree increase one's chance of having an income above 50K over 50%.
+That being said, in general someone with a higher level of education has a greater chance of having a higher income.

+Although the data shows this correlation, it does not definitely prove that education causes a higher income.
+Students who go on to have more education could be more intrinsically motivated and might be able to earn a higher income regardless.

 ###Further Study:
 How has the effect of education on income changed over time?
 The ratio of people with a bachelor's degree has increased dramatically over the past half century.
+Using the same data in this set from differnet years can give us an understanding of how the value of  degree has changed over time.

+Education is correlated with other factors in this data set, especially age.
+In the future it would be useful to de-correlate these variables and identify each effect individually.

-Quantifying this effect can help prospective students gain a better understanding about the ROI on their education and potentially make better decisions after graduating high school.
+What is the marginal effect of education on income?
+If we had the gross income's of each person in the sample, we could calculate the marginal effect of education on income.
+Calculating this effect can help prospective students gain a better understanding about the ROI on their education.